bmanders716/bmanders716.github.io/cookbook.md

 Christmas Pudding.

-_Ingredients_--2†lb. of raisins.
+_Ingredients_--2‡¨¢. of raisins.
-               1†lb. of suet.
+               1‡¨¢. of suet.
-               Ω†lb. of candied peel.
+               Ì†¨b. of candied peel.
-               æ†lb. of flour.
+               Ó†¨b. of flour.
-               º†lb. of bread-crumbs,
+               Ï†¨b. of bread-crumbs,
-               º†lb. of moist sugar.
+               Ï†¨b. of moist sugar.
                A little mixed spice.
                Half a nutmeg grated.
                A little lemon rind grated.
-               Ω pint of milk.
+               Ì†∞int of milk.
                4 eggs.

 _Method._--Put the dry ingredients into a basin, and mix with the eggs,